 But what about when the boss sends inappropriate messages?

 Such a situation represents unique challenges because of the power the boss holds in the workplace.
-Naturally, a victim of such harassment might be hesitant to report the behavior due to fears of retaliation.
+Naturally, a victim might be hesitant to report the behavior due to fears of retaliation.

 When a boss harasses an employee with lurid or inappropriate texts, this behavior exposes the company to liability much quicker than a lower level employee.